 Flare had been included in lithography simulators for many years, but only in a very simple form.
-DC (long range) flare is generally modeled by first calculating the image without flare, $I_o(x,y)$ , and then adding flare as where Flare is a fractional value (0.03 for 3% flare, for example).
+DC (long range) flare is generally modeled by first calculating the image without flare, $I_o(x,y)$, and then adding flare as where Flare is a fractional value (0.03 for 3% flare, for example).
 In fact, even this simple DC model for flare has its problems, as will be shown below.

-$$I(x, y) = Flare + (1 - Flare)I_o(x, y)$$ (1)
+$$I(x,y) = Flare + (1 - Flare)I_o(x,y)$$ (1)

-Consider a simple mechanism for the generation of DC flare.
+Consider a simple mechanism for the generation of DC flare [8].
 Light passing through the lens is scattered by one or more of the mechanisms shown in Figure 1.
-In its simplest manifestation, flare would cause all light to scatter in equal proportion regardless of its spatial frequency (angle with which it enters the lens).
+In its simplest manifestation, flare would cause all light to scatter in equal proportion regardless of its spatial frequency and field position (angle and position with which it enters the lens).
 In this case, scattering will result in a uniform reduction in the energy that coherently interacts to from the image.
-If SF represents the scatter fraction, the fraction of the light energy (or intensity) that scatters and thus does not contribute to the coherent creation of the image, the resulting image would be $(1-SF)I_o(x,y)$ .
+If SF represents the scatter fraction, the fraction of the light energy (or intensity) that scatters and thus does not contribute to the coherent creation of the image, the resulting image would be $(1-SF)I_o(x,y)$.
 But where does this scattered light go?
-Another simple approximate for uniform DC flare would be that the scattered light is uniformly spread over the exposure field.
+Another simple approximation for uniform DC flare would be that the scattered light is uniformly spread over the exposure field.
 Thus, a DC or background dose would be added to the aerial image.
 But while scattering reduces the intensity of the image locally, the background dose is added globally.
 Thus, the additional background dose would be equal to the scatter fraction multiplied by the total energy passing through the lens.
-As a reasonable approximation, the total energy passing through the lens is proportional to the clear area of the reticle [8].
-Thus, a more accurate DC flare model would be where CA is the clear area fraction for the field.
+A more accurate DC flare model would be where EF is the energy fraction of the reticle, the ratio of the total energy reaching the wafer for this reticle compared to the energy that would reach the wafer for a perfectly clear reticle.
+As a reasonable approximation, the total energy passing through the lens is proportional to the clear area of the reticle [9].
+Thus, a simple but still quite accurate DC flare model would be where CA is the clear area fraction for the field.
+This new flare model corrects a significant deficiency in the original DC flare model: it obeys conservation of energy.

-$$I(x, y) = SF \cdot CA + (1 - SF)I_o(x, y)$$ (2)
+$$I(x, y) = SF \cdot EF + (1 - SF)I_o(x, y)$$ (2)